sancsoft/beegit.github.io/platform/_posts/2014-08-04-export-to-indesign.md

 We're pretty proud of our export to InDesign feature and would love to know how you are using it or how we can make it better.
 Feel free to shoot us a tweet @[ProjectBeegit](https://twitter.com/ProjectBeegit) with any feedback or suggestions that you may have.

----

-[^1]: More information about threading text can be found on [Adobe's website](http://helpx.adobe.com/indesign/using/threading-text.html)